 Managing the directory

-A Google Apps administrator can manage the Google Apps Directory using developer tools or 3rd party applications.
+Google Apps administrators can also manage the Google Apps Directory using developer tools or 3rd party applications.
 Changes made to a user’s basic information, like user name or email alias, are also reflected in the Directory.

 By default, the Google Apps Directory is enabled for your domain.
 This allows your users to find people listed in the Directory through Contacts search, Contacts details view, and the Google Apps autocomplete function.
 As administrator, you can change the contact settings to exclude certain types of email addresses, like aliases, or hide specific users from the Google Apps Directory.

 Domain administrators can use APIs that integrate with Google Apps to manage Google Contacts.

 As an administrator, you can use these 5 tools to help manage information in Google Contacts: